AndieWill510/tinydoor/Options/053-the-fire-was-not-the-lesson.md

 ## Doorway

-Inside the house, there was a measuring stick.
+Inside my old house, there was a measuring stick.

 It did not look like a measuring stick.

 It looked like standards.

-It looked like wanting the children to succeed.
+It looked like wanting our children to succeed.

 It looked like love with a clipboard hidden inside it.